 There is no physical FastPass ticket anymore.
 Once you choose are rides and book them, the information will be stored on the My Disney Experience profile on your entry tickets or on your Magicbands.
 If you’re wondering about Magicbands, they are pretty awesome and my kids get excited to wear them every visit!

-They’ll function as your resort key as well if you’re staying on property and keep you from ever having to fumble around for any sort of tickets.
+They’ll also function as your resort key as well if you’re staying on property.
 They’re free if you’re staying in the resorts, but can be purchased for at a low cost in the parks.
 We recommend them to anyone with kiddos to keep up after.

 Best Rides to Book a FastPass for in the Magic Kingdom